Three VIP questions to ask a wedding band or DJ when looking for 'the one'

 Hey newlyweds to be!

 I hope you're having fun happily planning away for the big day ahead!
 Are you getting there?
 Is this you in the pic beautifully organised with a posh coffee, fresh flowers and winning at being organised?
 Don't despair if not!
-Most couples I speak to have post it notes stuck all over the house and have given up their posh coffee to pay for the honeymoon! ;-)
+Most couples I speak to have post-it notes pinned all over the house and have given up their posh coffee to pay for the honeymoon! ;-)

 So this post is about what to ask wedding bands and DJ's to ensure they have what it takes, to give you and your guests the time of your lives!
-And hey, you deserve nothing less!
+And you know what… you deserve nothing less!

 THE BIG THREE

 1. Has the band or DJ played at weddings before and if so, roughly how many?
-We for instance have been lucky to play at hundreds and yet, we still learn something valuable at each new one we play!
-So the more weddings they have been part of, hopefully the better!
+We for instance have been lucky to play at hundreds over the past 10 years and yet, we still learn something valuable at each new one we play!
+So the more weddings they’ve been part of, hopefully the better!

 2. Talk to the DJ or one of the band members over the phone and ask lots of questions to get a feel for whether they are right for you.
 They should listen to what you would like from them and then help guide you to achieve your dream with their experience and care.
 I'm a great believer in trusting your gut feeling.

 3. Ask how the band perform their sets.
 Is the song list set in stone or can the musicians mix it up?
 No two weddings or parties are ever the same and an experienced wedding band won't stick to rigid set lists.
-My band for example, begins with a blank canvas and we read the room as we go.
-We ask for a list of favourite songs the hirer wants us to include from our repertoire in advance and take it away from there - adding songs we feel will work best with that particular audience!
+My band for example begins with a blank canvas and we read the room as we go.
+We ask for a list of favourite songs the hirer wants us to include from our repertoire in advance and take it away from there - playing the songs we know will work best with that particular audience!

 For more questions you may like to ask your band, I wrote another post about what we must do to make the magic happen.
 It's so much more than playing great songs!

 I can't stress enough how important I think it is that you look for professional bands and DJ's who play at weddings for a living, and who have the appropriate equipment and insurances.
-One too many times now, I've received phone calls a few weeks before or even on the very day of a couple's wedding, to say their band or DJ can't be there for them.
-Most of the time it's because they hadn't booked a professional band or DJ.
-It's rarely the fault of the band or DJ they've asked but more likely because certain wedding venues will only allow suppliers with the appropriate public liability and equipment insurances, which can run into the thousands for some of us.
-Purchasing insurances and liability insurances will likely be too expensive for the non professionals to be covered just for a one off event.
+One too many times now, I've received phone calls a few weeks before or even on the very day of a couple's wedding, to say their band or DJ can't be there for them and it breaks my heart, especially if we’re not free to help.
+Most of the time it's because they hadn't booked a dedicated supplier and it's often not the fault of the band or DJ they've asked.
+It’s more likely because certain wedding venues will only allow suppliers with the appropriate public liability and equipment insurances which can run into the thousands for some of us, depending on our equipment and the venues we play.
+Purchasing insurances will likely be too expensive for the non professionals to be covered just for a one off event in a venue requiring the necessary paperwork.
+We’ve found that public houses, village halls and some wedding venues don’t usually request our paperwork but please always read your wedding venue contract regarding the music, to avoid any disappointments or upset.

 If you're looking forward to feeling like this epic bride, it's worth the effort to look for wedding suppliers who really care and have lots of experience in their field to make your wedding and not least your feelings, soar!

-And that's all for now except, have a great day, whatever you're up to!
-I hope this advice has been useful and you've used a few more post it's! ;-)
+And that's all for now except have a great day, whatever you're up to!
+I hope this advice has been useful and you've added a few more post-its to your walls! ;-)

 Love Georgia xxx